-In order to graduate, students must successfully complete all courses in the program and maintain an overall C average (70%).
+In order to graduate, students must successfully complete all courses in the program and maintain an overall "C" average (70%).
 Graduates of the program will receive a Yukon College certificate.

-Students may also be offered technical credit towards a Yukon apprenticeship and the opportunity to write the Plumbing Apprenticeship Level 1 (first-year) exam.
+Students may also be offered technical credit towards a Yukon apprenticeship and the opportunity to challenge the Heavy Equipment Technician Level I (first-year) exam.